mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 but auditors rarely get involved unless the crew starts buying up large lots on an ongoing basis.

-The worlds visited by a subsidised merchant are usually underserved or off the beaten path.
+The worlds visited by a subsidized merchant are usually underserved or off the beaten path.
 Most worlds will be within one parsec of each other to best utilise the ship’s jump-1 capability.
 When necessary, two-parsec